chasegiles2/PennyAuctions/README.md

 #### s3_monitoring.py

 Monitors s3 for the latest file creation dates.
 This will start a new instance on EC2 if the threshold is exceeded.
+Utilizes a launch template with user data input to automatically start main.py.
 Currently executed as a lambda function a schedule.

 ## Versioning